What Is AI Process Optimization? A Practical Guide for 2026

 So, who should pick Lindy?

-Lindy is best for teams that want flexibility and speed — ops leads, revenue teams, support managers, and product folks who need automation that works out of the box and can grow with their stack.
+Lindy works well for teams that want flexibility and speed.
+Operations leads, revenue teams, support managers, and product teams use it when they need automation that works out of the box and adapts easily as their stack grows.

 {{cta}}